bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 `increaseCount()` gets called within `higherOrder` as a `callback function`.

 This example is pretty simple, and contrived, but it is helpful to understand before we move on.
 The most important thing to remember here is again, the variable `myInstance` contains an **instance of the scope**.

+>We are merely passing the scope to `higherOrder`, which calls it for you.